ccania/100-days-of-code/log.md

 **Thoughts:** I am finding that I am more motivated to code when I'm working on a real project versus tutorial work, so I plan to find a few projects to work on over the next 60 days.
 I plan to continue working on my Cordova app next.

+### Day 20: May 23, 2017

+**Today's Progress**: I added the splash page plugin to my Cordova app and tested a splach page and icon.

+**Thoughts:** I expected this to be a bit more difficult than it was.
+What was most challening was targeting all the various sizes of the icons and splash pages.
+I used Android Studio to create my icons, and just created on low density size splash page for now.
+I'll work on a better design before showing off this work.